 Measure Recovery Progress

-Measuring recovery progress can also help to build self-control in recovery.
+Measuring recovery progress can also help build self-control.
 Individuals can track their progress by recording how often they avoid leaning into temptations or cravings.
-They can also take note of how often they participate in aftercare services.
-Aftercare includes support groups or other forms of therapy.
+They can also note how often they participate in aftercare services, which include support groups or other forms of therapy.
 Moreover, individuals can measure their progress by acknowledging how often they feel in control of their decisions, especially those pertaining to sobriety.